mli/new-docs/python/guide/module/gluon/init.md

 Now that we know how to access the parameters, let's look at how to initialize them properly.
-By default, MXNet initializes the weight matrices uniformly by drawing from $U[-0.07, 0.07]$ and the bias parameters are all set to $0$.
+By default, MXNet initializes the weight matrices uniformly by drawing random values with uniform-distribution between $-0.07$ and $0.07$ ($U[-0.07, 0.07]$) and updates the bias parameters by setting them all to $0$.
 However, we often need to use other methods to initialize the weights.
 MXNet's `init` module provides a variety of preset initialization methods, but if we want something out of the ordinary, we need a bit of extra work.

 ### Built-in Initialization